zipplet/pitools/README.md

 # pitools
 Tools for doing various things with Raspberry Pi's.
 All of these target Raspbian unless mentioned otherwise.

 Please see the documentation for each individual tool, do not blindly use them as some may damage data if used incorrectly or cause unwanted side effects.
+Here is a list of all the tools/directories and what they do.

 ## sd_to_usb_boot